 If you haven’t read our post How to do keyword research the easy way yet, make sure you do, before you act on the advice offered here.
 The value of thorough keyword research shouldn’t be underestimated.
 Having said that, with the right approach, even a beginner can find little nuggets of keyword gold right under his or her nose!

 When you move forward with your keywords and these 5 SEO basics you’ll have made a great start in improving the ranking and performance of your site.
 Remember, be patient and results should follow.

 Still not sure about SEO?

 Try a plugin to guide you throught the SEO maze.
 There are many to choose from ranging (as you would expect) in price and sophistication.
 Still, they’ll only help you optimise your website if you understand them, so choose one that’s beginner-friendly.
 The smarter they are the more confusing they become, which is not the point.

 In our next post…

 We’ll be looking at some of the tools and resources available to help you boost your SEO efforts and fast-track results.

-Digital Bridge is a Melbourne-based digital agency that speaks on ideas and is low on jargon.
-We specialise in designing, developing, and managing websites and web applications for people like you and, businesses like yours.
+Digital Bridge is a Melbourne-based web development agency that speaks on ideas and is low on jargon.
+We specialise in designing, developing, and managing websites and web applications for people like you and businesses like yours.